tasmota/docs/docs/Thermostat.md

+description: Control over heating and cooling as a true HVAC unit

 !!! failure "This feature is not included in precompiled binaries."
 To use it, you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`: